15 Easy DIY Outdoor Lighting Ideas

 If you have an old pot rack that you are no longer currently using, you may want to think twice before donating it.
 Upcycle your pot rack into an adorable DIY chandelier.
 Hang the pot rack from your covered porch or pergola and fill the top with jar candles and plants.
 I think it would be cute to use the hooks on the pot rack for hanging lanterns.
 Let your creativity be your guide!

 Here is another fun upcycling project that involves an old wine bottle and supplies from your local hardware store.
-You can click here for the full step-by-step tutorial.
-I love the idea of adding fuel to the bottles which will also repel mosquitos.
+I love the idea of adding fuel to the bottles which will also repel mosquitoes.

 If you want a very quick and easy way to add some ambiance to your outdoor rooms, try wrapping twine around clean jars and spray painting the jars.
 Remove the twine and then place candles within the jars once the paint is dry.
 The light will shine through the glass where the twine once was to create a lovely pattern.